Skip to main content

 Undergraduate Degrees & Academic Preparedness

-Our successful applicants have undergraduate degrees in many different fields including psychology, sociology, anthropology, biology, exercise science and education.
-Academically, the average GPA is typically about 3.6.
-Some of our admitted applicants are still completing their undergraduate degrees during the application process and start their graduate studies shortly after their graduation.
+Our successful applicants have undergraduate degrees in many different fields including psychology, sociology, anthropology, biology, exercise science, languages, art, music, architecture, and education, to name a few.
+Academically, the average undergraduate GPA is typically above 3.5, but students with GPAs lower than that are admitted.
+Some of our admitted applicants are still completing their undergraduate degrees during the application process and start their Graduate Studies shortly after their graduation.
 Other applicants have worked for two or more years and complete any prerequisites that were not part of their undergraduate degree before entering Graduate School in the fall.
-In each class, there usually are one or more students with partners and children who successfully balance academics with family obligations.
+In each class, there usually are one or more students with partners and/or children who successfully balance academics with family obligations.

 Experiences in Occupational Therapy

-The ability to enthusiastically work with people from a variety of different walks of life is essential for effective occupational therapy.
-Our admitted applicants’ backgrounds have differed from the people they’ve worked with in a variety of ways.
-These differences included working with people who had disabilities, individuals of different ages or people of varied cultural or socioeconomic backgrounds.
+The ability to work enthusiastically with people from a variety of different walks of life is essential for effective occupational therapy.
+Our admitted applicants have worked or volunteered with people different from themselves in a variety of ways.
+These differences included working with people who had disabilities, individuals of different ages, or people of varied racial, ethnic, cultural, spiritual, and socioeconomic backgrounds.

 • Some were employed as life skills trainers, mental health aids or teacher’s aids.

-• Successful applicants who did not have experience with diversity in the workplace typically had volunteer experience such as working as camp counselors, attendants in shelters for the homeless, or assistants for special activities in nursing homes.
+• Successful applicants who did not have experience with different types of people in the workplace typically had volunteer experience such as working as camp counselors, attendants in shelters for people who are unhoused, or assistants for special activities in nursing homes (these are just some examples).

-• Other applicants had first-hand experience from living in a culture that was different from their own or are members of a minority group themselves.
+• Other applicants had first-hand experience from living in a culture that was different from their own or are members of a historically minoritized or marginalized group themselves.

 • Some successful applicants also found these experiences closer to home as the primary caregiver for a family member with a disability.